Secreto31126/whatsapp-api-js/README.md

 And that's it!
 Now you have a functioning Whatsapp Bot connected to your server.

+## Documentation

+The package documentation is available in [whatsappapijs.web.app](https://whatsappapijs.web.app/).

 ## Comments

 Even though the code already supports all the message types, there's still a long way to go.